Course

 Massive blood transfusion requires packed red blood cells along with select blood products.
 Studies show that combining packed red blood cells with other blood products (fresh frozen plasma, cryoprecipitate, and platelets) decreases the number of packed red blood cell units required (1).
 By using massive transfusion protocols, studies indicate that the number of patients receiving ten units of packed red blood cells or more is reduced by 40% (1).
 The amount of blood waste is decreased, and the costs associated with transfusion are reduced (1).

-MTP packs should be available immediately once activated and include universally compatible red blood cells (O, Rh-negative, and O Rh-positive) and plasma, and be available in the ER (2).
+MTP packs should be available immediately once activated, include universally compatible red blood cells (O, Rh-negative, and O Rh-positive) and plasma, and be available in the ER (2).

 When a patient bleeds, they not only lose blood, but they also lose coagulation factors.
 Only whole blood contains coagulation factors and is rarely used in institutions because of storing issues.
 Packed red blood cells do not contain most coagulation factors, and these factors need to be replaced concurrently during massive transfusions (2).

-2. VIIa, a recombinant activated factor, was made for the treatment of hemophilia (2).
-Though it has been studied in the setting of trauma and warfarin-created anticoagulation, the role of factor VIIa is not complete in MTPs (2).
+Recombinant activated factor VIIa was made for the treatment of hemophilia (2).
+Though it has been studied in the setting of trauma and warfarin-created anticoagulation, the role of factor VIIa is not clear in MTPs (2).

 Quiz Questions